ristyagi/ristyagi/README.md

 ---

 ### 🚀 Technical Leadership & Impact
-- **Architecting at Scale:** Managing the end-to-end engineering for a large US retail pricing solution, handling daily ingestion of 100TB+ (POS, item, and competitor data).
+- **Architecting at Scale:** Managing the end-to-end engineering for a large US retail pricing solution, handling daily ingestion of 500GB+ (POS, item, and competitor data).
-- **Real-Time Data Streaming:** Designing and implementing scalable stream data pipelines using Kafka and Databricks to process 500GB of daily data for downstream systems.
+- **Real-Time Data Streaming:** Designing and implementing scalable stream data pipelines using Kafka and Databricks to process daily data for downstream systems.
 - **Financial Stewardship:** Directly responsible for platform cost improvements and project budgeting; achieved $70K in savings for the 2024-25 cycle through optimization initiatives.
 - **Team Leadership:** Leading a team of 5 analysts to facilitate solution delivery, focusing on technical workstreams, mentorship, and career growth.
 - **Stakeholder Impact:** Reporting directly to CxO-level client stakeholders and McKinsey partners to translate complex data into actionable pricing strategies.